kirkbyers/git-presentation-july-2017/main.md

 2) Branch from `dev`.
 Name your branch with your feature.
 Eg "kbye/loading-indicator"

-3) When commiting changes write [quality commit messages](https://chris.beams.io/posts/git-commit/)
+3) When committing changes write [quality commit messages](https://chris.beams.io/posts/git-commit/)

 4) When your feature is complete, open a pull request